tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 ### Admin note

 This is an optional note.
-It adds a fair bit of overhead to the administration process, but it provides a clear overview of the task you working on/have worked on.
+It adds a fair bit of overhead to the administration process, but it provides a clear overview of the project you working on/have worked on.
 This note only contains a table which has the following headers:

 - _Project id_ - a unique id that identifies the project
 - _Project link_ - you can obtain a link by right clicking on the project note, and choose Copy Note Link
-- _Project status_ - there are five states[^3] a task can be in: `NOT_STARTED`, `ONGOING`, `ON_HOLD`, `DONE`, `OBSOLETED`
+- _Project status_ - there are five states[^3] a project can be in: `NOT_STARTED`, `ONGOING`, `ON_HOLD`, `DONE`, `OBSOLETED`
 - _Finished_ - The date you have completed or obsolete the project.
 - _Started_ - The day you pulled the project from the pool.